GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### That hardly ever happens is another way of saying 'it happens'.
+> ### Readability of code is now my first priority.
+It’s more important than being fast, almost as important as being correct, but I think being readable is actually the most likely way of making it correct.
 >
 > ~ *Douglas Crockford*